Pacuwu/MineBrowser-android-5-6/README.md

 - [ ] **Extended UI Theme Customization:** Additional visual toggles to adjust rendering layouts directly from the settings bar.
 - [ ] **zoom with 2 fingers:** Pinch with two fingers to zoom in or out on the page
 - [ ] **Avoid crashes on sites like Make It Meme, Twitch.tv, or Discord.com:** I need to find a way to prevent these pages from crashing.
 It will take time and will depend on the device; they don't open on the **Xperia M2.**

 ---

+## 📜 The Lore: Behind the Project 🛠️

+Let's be honest: modern mobile web browsing is fundamentally broken for legacy hardware.

+This project didn't start in a corporate office; it started out of pure frustration and a passion for optimization.
+The challenge?
+To build a fully functional, modern web browser tailored specifically for devices running **Android 5.0+ (Lollipop/Marshmallow)** with **strictly 1 GB of RAM**—using a legacy **Sony Xperia M2** as the ultimate hardware testing bench.

+In a world where modern apps casually consume gigabytes of memory, a 1 GB device is usually treated as electronic waste.
+Standard browsers trigger instant kernel panic, freeze, or suffer from severe Out-Of-Memory (OOM) process kills when handling modern single-page applications (SPAs).

+**MineBrowserGecko** was created to prove that with aggressive memory recycling, strict pipeline overriding (`DISPLAY_MODE_BROWSER`), and clean native engineering, you don't need a flagship phone to browse the modern web.
+It’s a love letter to hardware preservation, showing that smart software optimization can keep legendary devices alive against the weight of the modern bloated web. 🚀🦊

+---